 For eight days straight, The Zuiderpark and the city of the Hague will be the center point of the Invictus Games.
-From 9 to 16 May 2020, participants and spectators from all over the world are welcomed in the International City of Peace and Justice.
+From 29 May – 5 June 2021, participants and spectators from all over the world are welcomed in the International City of Peace and Justice.

 The Hague, International City of Peace and Justice